gjulivan/divcanvas/README.md

 - user can *add and remove image / text* from the menu to the canvas
 - user can *move the image / text* around the canvas

-Bonus points if you can provide this feature:

 - the created objects on canvas can be saved and repopulated on refresh browser

 ## Resources

-You will be given a HTML and CSS file with simple structure, and a server that allows you to upload and retrieve image.
-Instruction on how to run the server is included below.

 ## Requirements

-Here are the expected requirements:

-- App should have the features listed [above](#features)

-- App should work on modern browsers (Chrome / Firefox)

-- App logic and data flow are written in a functional and reactive way

-    Separate the logic between app state and view / user interactions (unidirectional data flow).

-- Try to avoid using libraries as much as possible

-    If you need to use libraries, we recommend ReactJS, RxJS / xstream, CycleJS, and jQuery.

-    _note: use native HTML element `<div>` for editor canvas, not `<canvas>`_

-Bonus points given for these requirements:

-- Code and flow should be properly documented

-    Help us understand your flow easier by code comments or a readme file.

-- Build automated test for the app

 ## How to Submit

-- Zip your working folder with the name `<your name>-piktojstest`

-- Exclude `node_modules` folder from the zip

-- If you're using github or any code management tools, you can pass us the link

-- You have **one day** to complete the test.
-If you are not able to finish, do send us whatever you have done, we will evaluate accordingly.
-If you need more time to fulfill all the features and requirements, we can give you **an extra day**

-Have fun programming 😊

 ## How To Install